 Notre Dame School will continue to work with those professionals involved with children and share relevant information with them such as social workers, early help workers and virtual school heads (VSH).
-This is especially important during the COVID-19 period.
+This will include information about attendance and any welfare concerns.

-- o This will include information about attendance and any welfare concerns. - If there is a safeguarding concern, this will be shared with the relevant professional as soon as possible.
+If there is a safeguarding concern, this will be shared with the relevant professional as soon as possible.